shihankanungo/shihankanungo.github.io/mop.md

 <summary><b>Constructions.
 Problem</b></summary>
   <img src="/images/mop8pa.png" width="600"/>
 </details>
 The problems were cool.
 One thing that happened was I started listening to "combination pizza hut and taco bell" over and over so I started spamming that and Oron kept asking me to stop!
+But then he went home and listened to the song; and now he’s my partner in crime!
+Yay!
+This has now become kind of a meme.
 Next class was Power(of a)Point by Tristan Shin which was like Power of a Point, Linearity of Power of a Point, and Forgotten Coaxiality. it was cool except all the proofs were coordbashes.
 <details>
 <summary><b>PowerPoint.
 Problem</b></summary>
   <img src="/images/mop8pb.png" width="600"/>